 BY FOOT | TROLLEY

 Getting around Cooperstown could not be easier.
 Firstly, within the town itself, you can walk everywhere and don’t need a car.
-Main Street is no more than a mile long in its entirety, and there is not too much to do immediately off of Main Street.
+Main Street is no more than a mile long, and there isn’t much to do immediately off of Main Street.

 If you’re looking to come into the town for the day, I highly advise using the trolley system!
-There is a locally run trolley system that connects three free parking lots on the outskirts of town to a few stops along Main Street.
+There is a trolley system connecting three free parking lots on the outskirts of town to a few stops along Main Street.

 An all-day pass to the trolley costs $2 per person and is a great way to save time looking for street parking while also enjoying some of the awesome hospitality of the locals.

-The three lots are named after the primary colors – red, blue, and yellow – and they are each in a whole different area of the town.
+The three lots are named after the primary colors – red, blue, and yellow.
+They are each in a whole different area of the town.
 A quick search on your phone can show you exactly where each one is.

-If you’re looking to do things that aren’t on Main Street, like the Beverage Trail, the museums, or many of the great restaurants to the south of town, just drive.
-Parking outside of the town will always be free and there is no faster way to get around than in your own car.
+If you want to do things that aren’t on Main Street, like the Beverage Trail, the museums, or many of the great restaurants to the south of town, just drive.
+Parking outside of town is free and there is no faster way to get around than in your own car.

 Is Cooperstown Worth Visiting?